OwenMelbz/change-log-now/README.md

 Triggers are handled within `commitMsg.indexOf('TRIGGER') === 0` - So it **MUST** be the first in the commit message.

-By default we assume your trigger is the same as your changelog heading pluralised and is defined as a flat array e.g.
+By default, we assume your trigger is the same as your changelog heading pluralised and is defined as a flat array e.g.

 ```
 triggers: [